fbgallet/roam-extension-speech-to-roam/README.md

   - maximum block depth level, distinctively defined for pages, linked refs, and DNPs (default is no limit for page, and limit to 2 levers for linked refs and 3 for DNPs)
   - maximum level where block references (uid) are copied in the context sent to the AI assistant (so he can refer to them, make some citaiton...).
 When many blocks have very brief content, the ((uid)) occupies a significant proportion of space in the context. (default: not limit for pages, limit to 1 and 2 levels for linked refs and DNPs)
   - blocks (and their children) to exclude if they contain a given string (like a tag `#private`)
-  - ⚠️ with the current pricing (02-2024), each request that reaches the token limit for GPT-3.5 cost $0.08, but up to $1.30 with GPT-4 !

 - for a more "surgical" defined context, simply select the required blocks.
 Using the native multi-select blocks feature to choose multiple separate blocks.
 The selection can be done before recording or updated just before sending the transcription to the GPT model.
 The block content of the initial focused block provide the initial context if no selection is made subsequently.
 As for simple transcription, the focused block right before completion is the target where your prompt and the answer will be inserted.